yhagio/tutorialedge.net/content/golang/essential-golang-interview-questions.md

 # Question 1

-> What is the difference between a pointer receiver and a reference receiver function?d
+> What is the difference between a pointer receiver and a reference receiver function?

+Hello

+>! answer

 # Question 2